OCF Giving Navigator

 • Livability – includes libraries, parks and recreation, environment, civil rights, and voluntarism

-The information in this tool will be updated ~every 2 weeks.
+The information in this tool will be updated monthly on or around the first of the month.

 Have questions about this tool?
 Email us at grants@oregoncf.org